IthacaThings/ttn-multitech-cm/README.md

 # Deploying a Conduit
 ## Configure host specific data in this control repo
-## Configure the conduit on the local network
+## Configure the Conduit on the local network
-By default a conduit will come up requesting a DHCP address on the local network.
+By default a Conduit will come up requesting a DHCP address on the local network.
 DHCP should also supply one or more nameservers.

 You can override this in *host_vars/**HOST**.yml* by uncommenting and